NburtonII/499-Codrone-Sim/docs/BUILD INFO/BUILD_STATUS.md

 ##  Set Up Instructions

-The following are steps to set up the airsim dependecies in the project.
+The following are steps to set up the AirSim dependencies in the project.

 ### Unreal

-these instructions assume a fresh install of everything.
+These instructions assume a fresh install of everything.

 1. Make sure you install the following: